Automattic/gutenberg-everywhere-chrome/README.md

 <img src="screenshot.png" width="600">

+Note that this is a proof of concept.

 The extension uses the [Isolated Block Editor](https://github.com/Automattic/isolated-block-editor/).
 This can also be found in:

 - [Plain Text Editor](https://github.com/Automattic/isolated-block-editor/src/browser/README.md) - standalone JS file that can replace any `textarea` on any page with a full Gutenberg editor